Real Estate For Sale in Washington County

 Known for being the oldest site of human habitation in North America, this archeological destination was discovered in 1955 and has since transformed into a major local attraction.
 Today, Meadowcroft Rockshelter offers everything from game nights to 1970s cooking lessons, and there's always something exciting going on all year round.
 If you'd rather take in the beauty of nature, feel free to spend an entire afternoon exploring the Monongahela Native American village.

-Whether you're looking to jam out to your favorite artist or check out a local music festival, you'll have plenty of fun when you attend events at the S&T Bank Music Park.
+Whether you're looking to jam out to your favorite artist or check out a local music festival, you'll have plenty of fun when you attend events at the The Pavilion at Star Lake.
 This renowned concert venue is capable of holding over 23,000 fans, and it's even hosted artists like Billy Joel, Janet Jackson, and Jimmy Buffet.
 Traveling festivals, such as Lollapalooza and Vans Warped Tour, have also made stops over the years.

 Pennsylvania Trolley Museum